-To read the most current issue of the magazine, please visit the Latest Issue page where you can find a note from the magazine’s editor, William Gallagher, and you can read the magazine.
+To read the most current issue of the magazine, please visit the Latest Issue page where you can find a note from the magazine’s editor, William Gallagher, or download a PDF of the issue here.
 If you’d like to read more creative writing by up and coming young writers you can visit the Previous Issues page.

 If you live or study in the West Midlands and you’d like to submit a piece of your writing for possible inclusion in the magazine, please see the Get Involved page to see more details.
 This magazine is published online three times a year: summer (June/July), winter (October-December) and spring (February-April) terms.

 Issue 23 of Spark Young Writers Magazine will be published in September 2021.